 Ganzo Folding Knives (Part 3)

-The Conclusion to Our Three-Part Ganzo Series
+Wrapping Up Our Three-Part Ganzo Series

 In Part 1 we looked at the Ganzo G7xx(x) knife line from a high level.
 In Part 2 we looked at the Axis lock models.
 In this part, we will look at the liner lock models, as well as make some overall observations.

 Note: To see the catalog page for any of the following models, click on the model number in the title.

 This is a version of the liner lock known as a “frame lock”.
 It operates the same as the standard liner lock, but instead of being an additional leaf or part of the liner, the lock is part of the side panel.
 On this model, the clip can only be mounted tip down, for right-hand carry, which is not my preference.

 This one looks rather interesting, but in addition to the clip limitation, the price is on the higher end of the Ganzo scale, and to facilitate the frame functioning as the lock, the entire left side of the grip is smooth metal, so might be too slippery.
 If it was only one of these quirks, or even two, I might have tried one, but with all three of these concerns, I decided to pass.

 The blade shape is drop point, so should be pretty good for all survival and EDC uses.
 There appears to be enough clearance between the thumb stud and the grip that opening should be fast and reliable.
 I have never tried a frame lock knife, so have no clue how easy to close this one might be.

 The clip is not the standard one, so I can't say how well it works, although the smooth metal underneath it likely will help its functioning.
 There is a jimpped thumb ramp as well as jimping on the liner and grip scales, so it is quite possible that thumb retention will be good.
 The lanyard hole looks to be at least adequate.